Gene Simmons And Katey Sagal: Inside Their Surprising ‘70s Love Affair

 — peterkidder (@peterkidder) October 21, 2015

 Still, Simmons did answer to his longtime partner when she demanded that he get rid of all evidence of his thousands of conquests.
-Gene told The Sun that Tweed made him burn the Polaroids of the nearly 5,000 women he slept with at a bonfire at their L.A. home went on for days.
+Gene told The Sun that Tweed made him burn the Polaroids of the nearly 5,000 women he slept with at a bonfire at their L.A. home that went on for days.

 “I didn’t do drugs in the crazy times but I did do sex,” Gene told The Sun.
 “Did I sleep with 4,800 women?
 So they tell me.
 I did have the Polaroids to prove it, oh yes.
 But most of them were burned.
 Shannon and I got together with them and we had a ritual.”